 Orchestration Without Orchestrators

 Traditional RPA requires dedicated orchestration infrastructure—servers, schedulers, queue managers.
-AI platforms orchestrate through the reasoning engine itself:
+AI platforms orchestrate through the reasoning engine itself, using natural language workflow definition, dynamic task allocation, and self-healing execution without dedicated infrastructure.

 The Vendor Landscape: Who's Actually Delivering